“Sandy and Mike were both in their fifties when they decided to give reading one last chance”

 In 2018, Dr. Pamela Mears created a short documentary, It’s Never Too Late, which shares the heartfelt story of two Oregonians that learned to read in their fifties.
 This true life story of two adult siblings, Sandy Meade and Mike Herron, will inspire you and lift your spirits.
 With over three years of proper dyslexia instruction, both Sandy and Mike are reading and writing.
 They share their story as they want others to know that it is never too late to learn to read.
 In their words to their teacher “You created a whole new world for us after all these years of feeling left out.”

 When dyslexia is in your world, it’s common to feel confused, frustrated or powerless when dealing with the written word.
 Learning to read is complex.
 It requires our brains to connect letters to sounds, weave sounds into words, and merge the words together into sentences we can read, write and understand.
 Dyslexia is common, affecting 15-20 percent of the population.
 Dyslexia can’t be “cured” – it is lifelong.
 Some individuals know they are dyslexic, some do not.
 Some find out early in life, some later in life.
 Regardless, most everyone at any stage of life can find support to manage their dyslexia.

-Dr. Pamela Mears is a Second Grade Teacher and Literacy Specialist in the Newberg School District near Portland, Oregon.
+Dr. Pamela Mears is a Language Arts TOSA (Teacher on Special Assignment) and Literacy Specialist in the Newberg School District near Portland, Oregon.
 She is a long-time member of the International Dyslexia Association – Oregon Branch.

 From Dr. Mears…